-Block 2B is located in the Orange Basin and covers 3,604 square kilometers off the west coast of South Africa approximately 300 kilometers north of Cape Town with water depths ranging from 50 to 200 meters.
-Over the main area of interest in the block, the A-J rift graben, water depth ranges from 140 meters to 160 meters.
+Block 2B is located in the Orange Basin and covers 3,062 square kilometers off the west coast of South Africa approximately 300 kilometers north of Cape Town with water depths ranging from 50 to 200 meters.
+Over the main area of interest in the block, the A-J rift graben, water depth ranges from approximately 140 meters to 160 meters.
 Oil was discovered and tested by Soekor in the A-J1 borehole drilled in 1988.

-The joint venture partnership is currently in the Second Renewal Period for the Block 2B Exploration Right, which is for a period of two years ending February 20, 2020.
-The joint venture partnership has recently applied to enter into the Third Renewal Period, a two-year period from the date the renewal application is approved.
-Within the application, the joint venture partnership proposed to relinquish 15% of the current exploration area.
+The Block 2B joint venture partnership was granted approval for entry into the Third Renewal Period under the Block 2B Exploration Right, which is for a period of two years ending November 16, 2022.
+The Third Renewal Period has an obligation to drill a well and is the final period under the Block 2B Exploration Right.
 In the event of a commercial discovery and prior to expiry of the Block 2B Exploration Right, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
-The Government of the Republic of South Africa has a 10% backin right, and the joint venture partnership must make 10% of the Block 2B Exploration Right available to Historically Disadvantaged South Africans at fair market value.
+The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership must make 10% of the Block 2B Exploration Right available to Historically Disadvantaged South Africans at fair market value.

 Reserves have yet to be attributed to the Company's interest in Block 2B.
 Contingent resources have been attributed to the A-J Basin.
 These contingent oil resources are assigned to the project maturity sub-class 'Development Unclarified', as defined in the COGE Handbook, on the basis that significant further appraisal is needed to clarify potential for development.
-Successful exploitation of the AJ-1 well oil discovery is contingent on further appraisal drilling to better define the extent of the accumulation and the continuity of the reservoir, the demonstration of commercial well flow rates, the definition of development plans and the demonstration of commerciality.
+Successful exploitation of the A-J1 well oil discovery is contingent on further appraisal drilling to better define the extent of the accumulation and the continuity of the reservoir, the demonstration of commercial well flow rates, the definition of development plans and the demonstration of commerciality.